aleen42/PersonalWiki/Programming/JavaScript/Framework/react/think_in_react/think_in_react.md

 It's best to decouple these processes because building a static version requires a lot of typing and no thinking, and adding interactivity requires a lot of thinking and not a lot of typing.

+If you're familiar with the concept of state, don't use state at all to build this static version.
+State is reserved only for interactivity, that is, data that changes over time.

 ### A brief interlude : props vs state

 There are two types of "model" data in React: props and state.
 It's important to understand the distinction between the two; skim [the official React docs](https://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html) if you aren't sure what the difference is.